Best Stand

 Confused distribution brands

-to retail surf shops, kayak shops, and outdoor retailers,
+their product to retail surf shops, kayak shops,

-AND also sell direct to consumers (typically to
+and outdoor retailers, AND also sell direct to consumers

-the chagrin of their retail partners – it’s
+(typically to the chagrin of their retail partners

-both a wholesale margin and a retail margin as they’re
+to accommodate both a wholesale margin and a retail

-in reality these brands pricing strategy is no different
+these brands pricing strategy is no different than

 channel brands.
 As a rule, most major brands won’t

-most major brands shy away from producing lesser
+a rule, most major brands shy away from producing

-quality product out of fear of damaging the strong
+lesser quality product out of fear of damaging the

-of alienating their retail partners with lower quality
+of fear of alienating their retail partners with

-not constrained by these same fears, so they often
+strategy are not constrained by these same fears,

-times are the ones introducing low cost, low quality
+so they often times are the ones introducing low

-products to the market.
-That’s kind of where
+cost, low quality products to the market.
+That’s

-the SUP market is right now – some of the
+kind of where the SUP market is right now –

-boards that are priced almost unbelievably low compared
+SUP boards that are priced almost unbelievably low

-to the rest of the market.
-How do they do this?
+compared to the rest of the market.
+How do they

-They are simply going as low quality as possible,
+do this?
+They are simply going as low quality as

 Production cost versus quality